 Personal accident insurance accounts for about 1.5% of all premiums written in the non-life segment.
 It is, therefore, one of the smaller sub-sectors.
 Historically it has suffered from being a non-compulsory sector, as these have generally underperformed in the Iranian insurance market, where understanding of the benefits of various non-life products is not well developed.
-Growth has been well into double digits in the last few years.
-As with the other non-life sub-sectors, currency fluctuations mean that we expect to see a contraction in personal accident insurance premiums written in the country in 2015, falling by 15.3% to USD91.4mn.
+Growth has been well into double-digits in the last few years.
+As with the other non-life sub-sectors, currency fluctuations mean that we expect to see little growth in personal accident insurance premiums written in the country, with premiums expanding by 0.6% in US dollar terms to USD95bmn.
+Growth will be higher in local currency terms, however, at around 15%.